 While the overwhelming majority of patients are thrilled with their new slimmer appearance, it is worth noting that a longer incision is required, which naturally results in a longer scar.

 It is important that you choose an experienced surgeon who makes well-planned incisions that will heal and fade attractively.
 Most patients feel the scar is well worth their new slimmer figure.

-This is the best type of tummy tuck for lifting the thighs and butt in addition to removing excess belly skin.
-With this comprehensive body sculpting method, the surgeon will shape and tone a large area of the body by addressing the underlying tissue that supports the skin and fat in multiple areas.
+This tummy tuck is designed for lifting the thighs and butt in addition to removing excess belly skin.
+With this comprehensive body surgery method, the surgeon will shape and tone a large area of the body by addressing the underlying tissue that supports the skin and fat in multiple areas.